openebs-archive/cstor-csi/README.md

 ### Setup OpenEBS CSI Driver

 OpenEBS CSI driver comprises of 2 components:
-- A controller component launched as a Stateful set, implementing the CSI controller services.
+- A controller component launched as a StatefulSet, implementing the CSI controller services.
 The Control Plane services are responsible for creating/deleting the required OpenEBS Volume.
-- A node component that runs as a DaemonSet, implmenting the CSI node services.
+- A node component that runs as a DaemonSet, implementing the CSI node services.
 The node component is responsible for performing the iSCSI connection management and connecting to the OpenEBS Volume.